vishnumh/Velocity-Detection/MonoFlex/README.md

 # MonoFlex
-This part has implementation of Modifief monoflex.
+This part has implementation of Modified monoflex.

 Instead of learning decoupled representation of objects (8, 22 and 89) 3D keypoints are directly regressed.